HLgitrepo/constitution/constitution.md

 ### ii.
 The senate can only decide matters with a ⅔ majority in either direction - unless otherwise explicitly specified, if a majority in either direction can't be reached the matter shall be delegated to the assembly for settling.
 - Senate votes will last 24 hours or when the minimun required to a decision is made.
 - The percentage will be calculated based on people who voted that are senators at the end of the vote time.
 ### iii.
-A Senate vote has all the powers that the secretaries have.
+A Senate vote has all the powers that the secretaries, ministers and officers have.
+And can overturn their powers.
-### iv.
-A Senate vote has more power than the secretaries, being able to overturn their decisions.
 ## c.
 Constitution
 ### i.
 The constitution is a document that records the current status of all rules in the clan.
 No one individual document is the “true” constitution, as such anyone can make their own copy and it would hold as much legal force as any other copy should it display with 100% accuracy the will of the assembly and those whom it has delegated power to.
 ### ii.
 Any modifications to the document must be recorded in a publicly accessible way to enable all copies to retain full accuracy.